digidotcom/digi-python-resources/README.md

   categories in which the different products supporting Python are organized.
   This information is used by the **Digi Python PyCharm Plugin** to filter the supported platforms.
-* **lib** - The `lib/` directory contain Python modules that extend the standard API of your device.
-You can eiher import these libraries in your project using the **Digi Python PyCharm Plugin** or copy them manully inside your project structure.
+* **lib** - The `lib/` directory contains Python modules that extend the standard API of your device.
+You can either import these libraries in your project using the **Digi Python PyCharm Plugin** or copy them manually inside your project structure.
 * **platforms** - This folder contains the definition and images for the Digi products supporting Python.
 This information is used by the **Digi Python PyCharm Plugin** to list the supported platforms.
 * **samples** - Files in the `samples/` directory are organized by feature.
-  For example, `network` contains samples related to XBee networks and `configuration` contains samples demontstrating how to configure XBee devices.
+  For example, `network` contains samples related to XBee networks and `configuration` contains samples demonstrating how to configure XBee devices.
 * **typehints** - This folder contains the API definitions of the Python modules available in the Digi devices.
 These definitions are used by the